romandariana/adi-kuiper-gen/docs/hardware-configuration.rst

 Method 2: Dynamic Loading
 +++++++++++++++++++++++++

 Load overlays at runtime without rebooting or modifying configuration files.
-Raspberry Pi package ``libraspberrypi-bin`` needs to be installed for this method.
+Raspberry Pi package ``raspi-utils-dt`` needs to be installed for this method, see :ref:`hardware-configuration-dtoverlay`.

 .. shell::